-- Publish the most incredible content your brain can manage
+- Publish the most incredible (ethical) content your brain can manage

-Once your blog is all set up and running don’t just publish lame crap that you type out in five minutes and hit publish because you want to go out and drink lattes.
+Once your blog is all set up and running don’t just publish thing stuff that you type out in five minutes and hit publish.
 Blogging is hard work.
 Sometimes I take two or three days to write one blog post.
-You have to make your brain work really damn hard.
+You have to make your brain work and really try to help people.

 - Network, network, network